 For our latest issue (September 2018), we explored anew the concept of phenomenology in public administration.
 Led by special issue editor Dr. Nicholas Zingale, articles this month remind us of the strong intellectual foundations of phenomenology in the field and the boundless applications of it in contemporary study and practice.
 Within those pages some key articles were mentioned, and this virtual special issue illuminates those to better connect readers with the concept and application of phenomenology.

 First, Hummel’s piece in Dialogue (1979), this journal’s predecessor, sets up the theoretical underpinnings of phenomenology.
 It is from these words that many scholars have heeded his advice to understand lived experiences of practitioners in the field and even ourselves as academic practitioners.
-In 1995, Hummel then expanded his thinking by showing the application of phenomenology at work – and how we as scholars can better understand and appreciate stories managers tell.
+In a lifetime of other scholarship in ATP and elsewhere, Hummel then expanded his thinking by showing the application of phenomenology at work – and how we as scholars can better understand and appreciate stories managers tell.

 In the latest issue, Zingale, Cook and Mazanec (2018) argue that public administrators need to adopt hermeneutic thinking to stay relevant in a changing economy.
 In other words, this requires administrators to appreciate lived experiences of the publics they serve.
 Samanta (2018) uses the case of the Cuyahoga River in Ohio to understand the role hermeneutics can play in fostering deliberative, involved governance that meaningfully relies on stakeholder debate, discussion, and dialogue.